Mintbase/Grants-Program/applications/Roketo-Mintbase-Integration.md

 We have plans to:
 - We plan to contibute the guidelines.
 - Drive auditory around the stream FT to NFT feature.
+- Promote the FT to NFT streaming in GameDev community.
 - Support new integrations with recurrent payment system in crypto.

 ## Additional Information :heavy_plus_sign: